stapletonsl/data-wrangling-intro/data-wrangling-intro-for-hass-4.md

 Close facet

-More on Facets
+### More on Facets

-As well as ‘Text facets’ and ‘timeline facets’ OpenRefine also supports a range of other types of facet.
+As well as 'Text facets' and 'timeline facets', OpenRefine also supports other types of facet.
 These include:

-Numeric facets
+- Numeric facets

-Custom facets (for numbers)
+- Custom facets (for numbers)

-Scatterplot facets
+- Scatterplot facets

-Numeric and Scatterplot facets display graphs instead of lists of values.
-The numeric facet graph includes ‘drag and drop’ controls you can use to set a start and end range to filter the data displayed.
-These facets are explored further in Examining Numbers in OpenRefine
+**Numeric** and **Scatterplot** facets display graphs instead of lists of values.
+The numeric facet graph includes 'drag and drop' controls you can use to set a start and end range to filter the data displayed.
+These facets are explored further in Examining Numbers in OpenRefine.

-Custom facets are a range of different types of facets.
+**Custom** facets provide a range of different facets.
 Some of the default custom facets are: (SHOW MENU)

-Word facet - this breaks down text into words and counts the number of records each word appears in
+**Word** facet - this breaks down text into words and counts the number of records each word appears in

-Duplicates facet - this results in a binary facet of ‘true’ or ‘false’.
-Rows appear in the ‘true’ facet if the value in the selected column is an exact match for a value in the same column in another row
+**Duplicates** facet - this results in a binary facet of 'true' or 'false'.
+Rows appear in the 'tru' facet if the value in the selected column is an exact match for a value in the same column in another row.

-Text length facet - creates a numeric facet based on the length (number of characters) of the text in each row for the selected column.
-This can be useful for spotting incorrect or unusual data in a field where specific lengths are expected (e.g. if the values are expected to be years, any row with a text length more than 4 for that column is likely to be incorrect)
+**Text length** facet - creates a numeric facet based on the length (number of characters) of the text in each row for the selected column.
+This can be useful for spotting incorrect or unusual data in a field where specific lengths are expected (e.g., if the values are expected to be years, any row with a text length of more than 4 for that column is likely to be incorrect.)

-Facet by blank - a binary facet of ‘true’ or ‘false’.
-Rows appear in the ‘true’ facet if they have no data present in that column.
-This is useful when looking for rows missing key data.
+**Facet by blank** - a binary facet of 'true' or 'false'.
+Rows appear in the 'true' facet if they have no data present in that column.
+This is useful when looking for missing data.

-Exercise:  work with your neighbour to find out…..

-Using Facets find what data is missing in Crash_Type column
+#### Exercise:  Using Facets find what data is missing in Crash_Type column

-How many records are missing crash type data?
+Work with your neighbour to find out how many records are missing crash type data?

+> -----------------------------
-Solution
+> #### Solution

-Select Facet > Customized facets > Facet by Blank or Null
+> Select Facet > Customized facets > Facet by Blank or Null

+> -------------------------------------------------

 Result: 13 , all correspond to the Crash_Nature type of Hit Animal, so it might be possible to identify the missing values from this information.